Lindsey Graham: Saudi Arabia

+Turkey

-In October 2019, Graham said he would "introduce bipartisan sanctions against Turkey if they invade Syria" and that he would "call for their suspension from NATO if they attack Kurdish forces who assisted the US in the destruction of the ISIS Caliphate."
+In October 2019, Graham said he would "introduce bipartisan sanctions against Turkey if they invade Syria" and that he would "call for their suspension from NATO if they attack Kurdish forces who assisted the United States in the destruction of the ISIS Caliphate."

+Cuba

+During the 2026 Cuban crisis, Graham said that Cuba's leadership was increasingly vulnerable and that "this communist dictatorship in Cuba [...] their days are numbered".

+Greenland

+In 2026, Graham expressed support for the annexation of Greenland and criticized Europeans as weak.
+He later expressed indifference to Europeans' fears about Trump's threats to annex Greenland.

 Armenian genocide

 In November 2019, Graham blocked a Senate resolution to officially recognize the Armenian genocide.
 In December 2019, he voted for the resolution, which passed the Senate unanimously.

 Robert Mueller's investigation

 In January 2018, and in the first known congressional criminal referral in the investigation into Russian interference in the 2016 election, Graham and Chuck Grassley recommended charges against ex-MI6 officer Christopher Steele, named as author of the Steele dossier.
 Grassley and Graham said that they had reason to believe that Steele had lied to federal authorities.
 According to The New York Times, "It was not clear why, if a crime is apparent in the F.B.I. reports that were reviewed by the Judiciary Committee, the Justice Department had not moved to charge Mr. Steele already.
 The circumstances under which Mr. Steele is alleged to have lied were unclear, as much of the referral was classified."

 In April 2018, after the FBI raid on the hotel room and offices of Trump's personal attorney, Michael Cohen, Graham, Cory Booker, Chris Coons, and Thom Tillis introduced new legislation to "limit President Trump's ability to fire special counsel Robert Mueller."
 Termed the Special Counsel Independence and Integrity Act, the legislation would allow any special counsel, in this case Mueller, receive an "expedited judicial review" in the 10 days after being dismissed to determine whether the dismissal was appropriate.
 If not, the special counsel would be reinstated.
-At the same time, according to The Hill, the bill would "codify regulations" that a special counsel could only be fired by a senior Justice Department official, having to provide reasons in writing.
+At the same time, according to The Hill, the bill would "codify regulations" that a special counsel could only be fired by a senior Justice Department official, who would be required to provide reasons in writing.

 On March 14, 2019, Graham blocked a resolution calling for Mueller's report to be made public after it passed the House unanimously.